frameworkless-movement/manifesto/README.md

 Everytime that we need to choose a framework for a project we will use these principles to guide our choices.

+* **The value of a software is not the code itself but in the reasons behind the existence of that code.**

+* **Every decision should be made considering the context, not simply the list of requirements.**

 * **Every project and every team are unique, with their properties and needs.
 A good choice for a context could be a bad choice for another one.**

-* **The choice of a framework is a technical choice and thus should be made by technical people, but to make mindful decisions also all the stakeholders should be kept in consideration.**
+* **The choice of a framework is a technical choice and thus should be made by technical people, but to make mindful decisions business needs should be kept in consideration.**

-* **Every decision should be made considering the context, how a software should work is as much important as what a software should do.**

 * **The decision-making criteria that made someone to choose a framework should be accessible to all the members in the team.**

-* **The value of a software is not the code itself but in the reasons behind the existence of that code.**

 ## How to sign

-It will not be possible to sign this Manifesto. **We want to keep it alive letting people modify it over time**.
+The purpose of this Manifesto is to have valuable conversations about the movement.
+We firmly believe that to be useful this manifesto **should be modified during the time as a result of the conversations that our community will have**.
+Thus, it will not be possible to sign this Manifesto.
+If you find this Manifesto useful for your work please share it with your network. *Sharing is how we would like people to sign this document*

 We will use GitHub as a virtual meeting place.
 You can propose a discussion creating an [Issue](https://github.com/frameworkless-movement/manifesto/issues) or propose a modification to the Manifesto with a [Pull Request](https://github.com/frameworkless-movement/manifesto/pulls).